lip6/ITSTools-web/index.md

  * CTL, LTL silver
  * StateSpace bronze

 It thus was on the podium of *all* categories of the contest, and outright won half of them.
-See the page https://github.com/yanntm/ITS-Tools-MCC if this is the scenario you are interested in.
+See the [dedicated page for ITS-Tools in MCC](https://github.com/yanntm/ITS-Tools-MCC) if this is the scenario you are interested in.

 ![Screenshot : eclipse](images/screenMain.png)